There are scores of people on the Downtown Eastside and at UBC who volunteer their time, support and good will to make this Programme possible.

 Hum offers a unique educational experience to student volunteers who take on the roles of in-class discussion facilitator, or writing tutor.

-The scope of the Hum101 and 201 courses are wide, covering approximately 18 disciplines over the academic year, and studying with a different teacher each week.
+The scope of the Hum101 and 201 courses are wide, covering approximately 16 disciplines over the academic year, and studying with a different teacher each week.
 As a discussion facilitator you will be responsible for leading a 30-minute group discussion around a set question that is based in the subject and assigned reading for that week.
 It’s not necessary to be an expert in any of the subjects—what’s required is a willingness to participate in and guide a dialogue with 6-8 Hum participants.
-Training sessions focusing on collaborative learning, non-violent communication and conflict resolution will be held prior to the start of term 1, plus ongoing support will be received throughout the course.
+Training sessions focusing on collaborative learning and discussion facilitation techniques will be held during term 1, plus ongoing support will be received throughout the course.
+Classes are on Thursday evenings from 6:30–8:30 p.m.
+Discussion facilitators must be able to commit to Thursday evenings for two terms.

 Anyone interested can send a brief cover letter and resume to: firstname.lastname@example.org